ADHD, ASD, BP, FASD, RAD, PDD, ODD, SPD. With so many alphabet soup labels, what do they have in common?

 Who – or what – creates distractions?
 Can they be reduced or removed?
 What about sensory overload, especially noise?
 How about using headphones?
 Is the work space or classroom too busy?

 How else can the environment be adapted to retain focus?
-Some students benefit from having little to nothing in their desk.
+Some benefit from having little to nothing in their desk.
 Others accomplish more when not confined to a chair – particularly if prone to rocking or tipping.
 A handful of small things can add up to big improvement.

 How about applying knowledge from one area to another?
 Is that where the stuck moment appears?
 For tasks involving both thinking and writing, should someone serve as a scribe?

-Many students cannot listen and take notes at the same time.
+Many cannot listen and take notes at the same time.
 They fall behind and miss important words.
 Would an outline from the teacher be a game changer?

 Should the task be broken into smaller chunks – with defined starting and stopping points – to create a feeling of accomplishment?
 Is the routine consistent to create predictability?